Large igneous province: Study

 The study of LIPs has economic implications.
 Some workers associate them with trapped hydrocarbons.
 They are associated with economic concentrations of copper–nickel and iron.
-They are also associated with formation of major mineral provinces including Platinum-Group Element (PGE) Deposits and, in the silicic LIPs, silver and gold deposits.
+They are also associated with formation of major mineral provinces including platinum group element deposits and, in the silicic LIPs, silver and gold deposits.
 Titanium and vanadium deposits are also found in association with LIPs.

 LIPs in the geological record have marked major changes in the hydrosphere and atmosphere, leading to major climate shifts and maybe mass extinctions of species.
-Some of these changes were related to rapid release of greenhouse gases from the crust to the atmosphere.
+Some of these changes were related to rapid release of greenhouse gases from the lithosphere to the atmosphere.
 Thus the LIP-triggered changes may be used as cases to understand current and future environmental changes.